 Before 1820, the concept of Indian summer was more prevalent in the Ohio River Valley – Pennsylvania, Kentucky and Ohio – than in the Northeast.

 Samuel Kercheval, in his History of the Valley of Virginia, wrote that pioneers feared the season.
 “It afforded the Indians -- who during the severe Winter never made any incursions into the settlements -- another opportunity of visiting the settlements with destructive warfares."

 Some said the multicolored leaves wear war paint.

 Some speculated it got its name because people noticed the warm weather in places where Native Americans lived.
 Or, they thought, because Indians first described it to Europeans, or because it's the time of year when Indians typically hunt.

 Daniel Webster thought the colonial settlers came up with the name because they believed the western Indians started great fires, which created the air's smoky haziness.
 The western prairies were 'then an unknown and mysterious region of unimaginable area,' reported the Boston Globe in 1927.

-It was only after 1820 that Indian summer was consistently tied to New England, according to Sweeting.
+It was only after 1820 that the mini-season was consistently tied to New England, according to Sweeting.

 “For perhaps a week in early November, New England seems most New England," he wrote.